LeBron James benched under NBA Covid protocols

 The Lakers star could miss as many as 10 days and multiple games under NBA Covid protocols

-NBA star LeBron James missed a game on Tuesday and could sit out multiple others, after entering the league’s Covid protocols, suggesting the fully vaccinated Los Angeles Lakers player either tested positive or inconclusive for coronavirus, The Wall Street Journal reports.
+Basketball star LeBron James missed a game on Tuesday and could sit out multiple others after one of his teammates indicated that he had suffered a breakthrough coronavirus infection.

-“Hopefully this is something that’s short-term,” Lakers coach Frank Vogel told the Journal.
-“We’ll see.”
+Anthony Davis, who took over from Mr James as leader of the Los Angeles Lakers team, told reporters on Tuesday that “Covid is a scary thing” and that Mr James, who is fully vaccinated, is “asymptomatic”.

+The Lakers have not confirmed the star’s status, but The Wall Street Journal and TMZ reported that he had tested positive for coronavirus and been taken out of play for at least 10 days under the NBA’s Covid protocols.

+“Covid is a scary thing, especially with all the new variants coming out.”

+TMZ said that Mr James took three tests, with two coming back positive and one coming back negative, which the Lakers have not confirmed.

-The league leaves announcing tests results to individual players.
+The National Basketball Association (NBA) leaves announcing tests results to individual players.
 If a vaccinated player tests positive, they can’t play for at least 10 days, or until they receive two negative tests 24 hours apart.

-TMZ reported on Tuesday that Mr James took three tests, with two coming back positive and one coming back negative, which the Lakers have not confirmed.
+“Health and safety protocols, that’s all I can say,” Lakers coach Frank Vogel told the Journal.
+“Hopefully this is something that’s short-term... we’ll see.”

+A positive test would make Mr James the most high-profile NBA star to suffer a breakthrough infection, and come as a blow to the Lakers, who defeated the Sacramento Kings 117 to 92 in Tuesday’s match.

 Register for free to continue reading